 A few episodes of the ancient detective show The Rockford Files contrasted James Garner's hard-luck PI Jim Rockford with Lance White, a handsome Ace Detective with a snazzy suit and car who needed only to walk into a room or step into a field of weeds to discover the needed clue...Lance was played by Tom Selleck with an XL serving of ham.
 The annoyed Rockford is left to complain that "It doesn't work that way!"

-A first season episode had an intern named Murdoch also appear to be the Ace, handling all of the problems that came his way without flinching, but breaking down at the end of the episode.
+A first season episode had an intern named Nick Murdoch also appear to be the Ace, handling all of the problems that came his way without flinching, but breaking down at the end of the episode when he realises that there's nothing he can do to save the young boy he's been treating.

 Dr. Molly Clock, a brilliant shrink who could not only heal The Todd, make any character realize their problems, but her everlasting good mood couldn't be crushed by Dr. Kelso and Dr. Cox combined either.